CS5008-SP2025-Wang/lab0/README.md

 Logistics

-For this assignment (and every assignment/lab), you must login into the servers through your_khoury_name@login.khoury.northeastern.edu to complete and test your work.
+For this assignment (and every assignment/lab), you must login into the servers through your_khoury_name@login.khoury.northeastern.edu to complete (edit) and test your work.
 The reason is that this is a consistent architecture where your submission will be graded.

 Important notes: